Six New Year Goals for New and Aspiring Board Members

 If you’re a New Director / New Board Member

 1. Set up a personal development plan

 If you’re new to a board, you may have started to become aware of your strengths and weaknesses as a board member.
 These could be anything from how you work in the team, to areas of the business that you struggle to understand, to being more articulate when getting your point across.

 Whatever it is that you’ve identified that you’re good at or could use some development in, consider setting a plan that works towards making you stronger in your strength areas and improving in your development areas.

-This could involve undertaking formal education, reading books and/or reputable blogs, or listening to podcasts.
-You may want to consider incorporating other learning mechanisms into your personal development plan such as mentors, peer support groups (formal or informal), being involved in sub-committees that will broaden your knowledge of your area for improvement (I did this to build my financial acumen and believe it’s a fantastic source for hands-on learning).
+This could involve undertaking formal education or informal education (for example, reading books and/or reputable blogs, or listening to podcasts).
+You may want to consider incorporating other learning mechanisms into your personal development plan such as mentors, peer support groups (formal or informal), or being involved in sub-committees that will broaden your knowledge of your area for improvement (I did this to build my financial acumen and believe it’s a fantastic source for hands-on learning).